August Striped Bass Fishing Patterns Continue Here in Maine

-I do have a couple of open dates the week of the 19th, but then my calendar is booked right through my departure date for Cape Cod and two months of chasing false albacore and bonito.
+I do have a couple of open dates the week of the 19th, but then my calendar is booked right through my departure from Maine for Cape Cod and two months of chasing false albacore and bonito.
 Let me know if you'd like to get out this coming week.
 And speaking of albies, if you've never experience this fishery, you owe it to yourself to change that, pronto.
 You can filter posts by topic here.
 Select "False Albacore" from the menu on the left margin of the page and you will get an idea of why these fish posses those of us who love to chase them.
 September dates for albie trips on Cape Cod are filling fast and I'm excited to host a full slate of anglers who've never seen the mayhem, never experienced the challenge, never felt the energy of these incredible fish.

 Here's my update from last weekend:

-Striper fishing in the Kennebec continues with the same mid-summer pattern we've been seeing for the last couple of weeks.
+Striper fishing in the Kennebec River, Maine continues with the same mid-summer pattern we've been seeing for the last couple of weeks.
 Fish activity varies day to day, but every day they are here.
-No shortage of fish in the shallows.
+No shortage of striped bass in the shallows.
 No Sir.
 My anglers from this weekend will attest to being amazed at the sight of big pods of bass, including fish we'll over 30 inches cruising in the skinny water on sand flats and mud flats.
 Sometimes they would eat and sometimes they would give us the finger.
 Never got a bite from the biggest gals but did pluck out a couple of 30 inch fish, one when we hopped out of the boat to wade up on them they were so shallow, which was such a hoot and really rewarding.

 Watching well over a hundred stripers scoot under the boat in three feet of water is a sight and working that group for an hour made up for the lack of waking fish were we were looking for Saturday morning.
 I admit to having higher hopes for more consistent fishing this past week with the stronger tides and finally some fog, but we were finding a few hours of "meh" with fish that weren't jazzed up and an hour or two of "there it is!" action.
 I am optimistic looking ahead to the timing of the tides this week.
 I love working two hours either side of low for fly anglers and am geared up for another busy week sharing this incredible place with some fabulous people.